pnxenopoulos/awpy/README.md

 To run the tests, go to the root directory and run `python -m pytest -vv`.

 ## Example Code
-Using the `csgo` package is straightforward. easy.
-Just pick a demofile, and have a set of Pandas dataframes in seconds.
+Using the `csgo` package is straightforward.
+Just pick a demofile and have a set of Pandas dataframes in seconds.
+Use the example below to get started.

 ```python
 from csgo.parser import DemoParser